viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Microsoft Intune

-Microsoft Intune <sup>[\[15\]](conclusion.md#footnote15)</sup> is a comprehensive endpoint management solution that helps secure, deploy, and manage users, apps, and devices.
+Microsoft Intune<sup>[\[15\]](conclusion.md#footnote15)</sup> is a comprehensive endpoint management solution that helps secure, deploy, and manage users, apps, and devices.
 Intune brings together technologies like Microsoft Configuration Manager and Windows Autopilot to simplify provisioning, configuration management, and software updates across the organization.

-Intune works with Microsoft Entra ID to manage security features and processes, including multifactor authentication.
+Intune works with Microsoft Entra ID to manage security features and processes, including multifactor authentication and conditional access.

-Organizations can cut costs while securing and managing remote PCs through the cloud in compliance with company policies <sup>[\[15\]](conclusion.md#footnote16)</sup>.
-For example, organizations save time and money by provisioning preconfigured devices to remote employees using Windows Autopilot for zerotouch deployment.
+Organizations can cut costs while securing and managing remote devices through the cloud in compliance with company policies<sup>[\[15\]](conclusion.md#footnote16)</sup>.
+For example, organizations can save time and money by provisioning preconfigured devices to remote employees using Windows Autopilot.

 Windows 11 enables IT professionals to move to the cloud while consistently enforcing security policies.
-Windows 11 provides expanded support for Group Policy administrative templates (ADMX-backed policies) in MDM solutions like Microsoft Intune, enabling IT professionals to easily apply the same security policies to both on-premises and remote devices.
+Windows 11 provides expanded support for group policy administrative templates (ADMX-backed policies) in cloud-native device management solutions like Microsoft Intune, enabling IT professionals to easily apply the same security policies to both on-premises and remote devices.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**